skillhacker18/Vivid-Printing-group-4/README.md

-# Vivid-Printing-group-4
-- Software Engineering
+# Software Engineering - Vivid Printing group 4
 - This the website for group 4 - Vivid Printing

 ## Members: